 Some midwives feel engagement with the back on one side or another may be ideal.
 (See Jane Evans‘s ideas on this, on Rixa Freeze’s blog.)

 I am happy for the back to be on either side, and these pictures depict the birth of a baby whose legs are extended (frank breech), with her back on her mother’s left.

 Descending LST, anterior buttock leading

 The breech typically descends with the sacrum transverse, anterior buttock leading.
-On vaginal examination, this will feel asynclitic – this is normal for breech.
+On vaginal examination, this will feel asynclitic – the anal cleft is closest to the maternal sacrum.
+This is normal for breech.

 Maternal movement assists this process in the same way it assists cephalic descent.